Gewest13/wp-mailer/readme.md

 ## Installation

-  Install with composer by calling `to-be-added`
+  Install with composer by calling `composer require gewest13/wp-mailer`

   Do this first.